 The Amtrak and Greyhound stations are both conveniently located along the free trolley route across from the West Main shopping and dining district between the Downtown Mall and the University of Virginia.
-The Starlight Express downtown also offers daily bus travel between Charlottesville and NYC.

 Within Charlottesville, concentrations of attractions and activities make it easy to enjoy all the city has to offer.
 Large garages on Water Street and Market Street provide parking on either side of the Downtown Mall, making it convenient to walk to historic Court Square, as well as restaurants, shops and theaters.

 Parking is available in the Market Street garage.
 The first hour in the garage is free, and The Downtown Visitor Center will provide a parking pass for an additional hour.
 You can also find paid parking - garage and small private lots - around the University of Virginia close to The Corner's shopping and dining.

 The city's busses crisscross the region and offer unlimited day use for $1.50, with the main transit center at the east end of the Downtown Mall near the Sprint Pavilion.
 Monday through Saturday, select routes run until 11:45 p.m., making it simple and safe to enjoy the area nightlife.